iesverhage/crownstone-smart-outlet-tag/README.md

 # crownstone-smart-outlet-tag
 The design and development of a smart outlet module.

-# A planner with weekly points can be viewed below
+# Click on the link below for the schedule
 https://trello.com/b/r1bKKDdL